Victoria Khaze began to learn business lessons at the age of 5.

 Within 10 years Khaze hopes to have established businesses in Los Angeles and New York City while venturing into other fields.

 “We‘re actually expanding our services right now,” Khaze said.

 According to Khaze, CheekyAds.com began offering a live mannequin service since November of last year to its clients.
 The service provides a model to the client to act as a mannequin, who can be instructed to pose quietly or interact with customers.

-Not wanting to work under someone else for the rest of her life, Khaze hopes to have an established agency at 25 years old but her ventures in business just beginning.
+Not wanting to work for someone else for the rest of her life, Khaze hopes to have an established agency at 25-years-old but her ventures in business are just beginning.